📝 Team & numbers · ⏱️ 4 min read

 Use tools that promote transparency

 Make sure your team also has access to the numbers.
-If only you know the costs, they can't engage.
+If only you know the costs, they can't engage meaningfully.
 Use a system where everyone can see what dishes cost and generate.

-With a tool like KitchenNmbrs, team members can look up costs themselves and suggest adjustments.
+Tools like KitchenNmbrs allow team members to look up costs themselves and suggest adjustments.
 This makes it a collaborative process instead of your solo effort.

 Acknowledge when you were wrong